 Whether a certain medication will cause weight gain or other side effects varies from person to person.
 Also, how well the medication works to treat bipolar disorder symptoms differs among individuals.
 Because of this, finding the medications that best treat your symptoms may require some trial and error.

-Medications for bipolar disorders include mood stabilizers, antipsychotics and antidepressants.
+Medications for bipolar disorder include mood stabilizers, antipsychotics and antidepressants.

-- Mood stabilizers used to treat bipolar disorder include lithium (Lithobid), valproic acid (Depakene), divalproex sodium (Depakote), carbamazepine (Tegretol, Equetro) and lamotrigine (Lamictal).
+- Mood stabilizers used to treat bipolar disorder include lithium (Lithobid), valproic acid (Depakene), divalproex sodium (Depakote), carbamazepine (Tegretol, Equetro, others) and lamotrigine (Lamictal).
 All of these medications are known to increase the risk of weight gain except lamotrigine.

-- Certain antidepressants for bipolar disorder may be more likely to cause weight gain than others, but this can vary from person to person.
-Talk with your psychiatric care provider if you have concerns.
+- Antidepressants along with a mood stabilizer or antipsychotic may be used in treating bipolar disorder, though antidepressants alone could cause mania or rapid cycling in people with bipolar disorder.
+Some antidepressants may be more likely to cause weight gain than others, but this can vary from person to person.
+Talk with your psychiatric care professional if you have concerns.

-Continue to work with your provider to find the best way to keep your bipolar symptoms and your weight under control.
+Continue to work with your psychiatric care professional to find the best way to keep your bipolar symptoms and your weight under control.

 - Kemp DE.
 Managing the side effects associated with commonly used treatments for bipolar depression.
 Journal of Affective Disorders.
-2014;169:S34.
+2014;169(suppl 1):S34.